 Today, ethical considerations often influence company purchasing decisions.
 Your choice of suppliers should reflect corporate culture and values, for example your company may be committed to purchasing only from sources with fair market conditions or high environmental standards.

 Procurement software can be set to recognize automatic approvals and forward purchases that require signatures through the approval process.
-The procurement

 - Fine tune sourcing strategy.